-My boyfriend and I decided that we needed to escape from our normal routine, and constant traveling between California and Texas, and instead take a flight over to Hawaii.
-After much debate, we landed on the island of Kauai.
+I decided that I needed to escape from my normal routine, and constant traveling between California and Texas, and instead take a flight over to Hawaii.
+After much debate, I landed on the island of Kauai.
 This island is known for its natural beauty and spectacular views.
 Over 90% of the island is not accessible by land vehicle which leads to many opportunities for once in a lifetime adventures.

 Day 1 – Island Exploration & Helicopter Ride